 Calgon Carbon Corporation offers an array of purification solutions for municipal drinking water– all delivered through a comprehensive global service network.

 These can be used independently or in combination to meet your needs and/or regulatory standards in the most economical way possible.

 The U.S. Environmental Protection Agency (EPA) and most state-based departments of health consider adsorption by granular activated carbon (GAC) to be the best available technology for the removal of many organic materials in surface water.
-On its own, or paired with a UV disinfection system, GAC can facilitate the removal of:
+On its own, on GAC can facilitate the removal of:

 - Disinfection byproducts (DBPs) associated with chlorine and alternative disinfectants